 FAIRFIELD, Conn.
 (September 10, 2015) — As Europe faces its worst refugee crisis since the Second World War, last week’s images of three-year-old Syrian refugee Alan Kurdi and his brother Galip inspired the re-release of the 1999 song ‘Help is Coming’ by Crowded House.
 The proceeds from the sales will go to support Save the Children’s refugee crisis relief efforts.

 The song can be downloaded on iTunes or purchased as a limited-edition 7” single, which features an exclusive previously unreleased b-side ‘Anthem’ with new artwork by Crowded House’s bass player Nick Seymour.
-It is available to pre-order now from The Vinyl Factory.

 Apple, as well as Universal Music Group, the artists, and producers of ‘Help Is Coming,’ will be donating their respective proceeds to Save the Children.